-Treating Sleep-Disorder Breathing
+Treating Sleep Disorder Breathing

-Think you may have a sleep disorder?
-Take our Sleep Risk Assessment.
+Think you may have a Sleep Disorder?

 L&M Dental focuses on the treatment of patients with sleep disordered breathing problems, including snoring, obstructive sleep apnea (OSA), and CPAP intolerant and noncompliant patients.
 Dr. Namhee Lee leads our OSA clinic, which is in the process of being certified as a qualified facility for dental sleep medicine by American Academy of Dental Sleep Medicine.

 Dr. Lee knows how depleted sleep quality can detrimentally impact a person’s health and happiness, so she has dedicated her Windcrest and Greater San Antonio dentistry in Dental Sleep Medicine to help her patients realize their best quality of sleep.

 At L&M Dental, we provide sleep screening with the Ares Watermark, an eight-channel sleep study device, which allows us to accurately screen patients for sleep disordered breathing.
 We screen every patient for airway issues and focus on health issues that might cause sleep disordered breathing, including a small airway, tonsillar hypertrophy, hypertension, type II diabetes mellitus, bruxism, gastroesophageal reflux disease, depression, and others.
 We also offer home sleep studies to patients in need of further intervention concerning possible sleep disordered breathing.